Context

 This plan was built from observation, research, and citizen-level analysis — not from engineering surveys or official feasibility studies.
 Any actual implementation would require rigorous technical study, public consultation, and formal planning processes.

-For research and advocacy purposes only.
+For public discussion and advocacy only.
 Not for sale.
 Not for political use.
-Version 4 — May 2026.
+Version 4.1 — June 2026.